 “Hopefully the Google Tracker will help shorten the distance around the world”, Nicolaj Coster-Waldau

 Continues further down the page...

 This partnership was a win-win-win situation for all stakeholders

 For Nikolaj, who is a recently appointed U.N.
 Goodwill Ambassador, this project allowed him to help put his fame to a good and personal cause by highlighting climate change in a magnificent country he is dearly connected to through his wife.

 For Google, it is the first time that a celebrity actor has participated in the Google Street View project, thereby creating fresh buzz for the online initiative.

 A big chunk of Greenland can be likened to the Game of Thrones’ icy terrains known as ‘beyond the wall’, but Igaliku and a lot of South Greenland is surprisingly green during the summer.
 A bit like The Reach in Game of Thrones!

 The material gathered is already available on Google Street View, but will soon be integrated on Visit Greenland’s website on relevant destination pages.

 As Content Manager, Tanny curates and tells stories about living, travelling (and sometimes surviving!) in Greenland.
-She also supports and develops Visit Greenland's strategic initiatives across its different media and social platforms.
+She also supports and develops Visit Greenland's strategic initiatives across its different media platforms.